davidgiven/fluxengine/doc/disk-micropolis.md

 Disk: Micropolis
 ================

 Micropolis MetaFloppy disks use MFM and hard sectors.
-They were 100 TPI and stored 315k per side.
+Mod I was 48 TPI and stored 143k per side.
+Mod II was 100 TPI and stored 315k per side.
 Each of the 16 sectors contains 266 bytes of "user data," allowing 10 bytes of metadata for use by the operating system.
 Micropolis DOS (MDOS) used the metadata bytes, but CP/M did not.

 Some later systems were Micropolis-compatible and so were also 100 TPI, like the Vector Graphic Dual-Mode Disk Controller which was paired with a Tandon